15 Over-the-Counter Human Drugs Your Vet May Prescribe for Your Dog

-Human OTC Stomach Medications Used in Dogs
+Human OTC Stomach Medications Often Used in Dogs

 Famotidine, commonly known by the brand name Pepcid® among others, is a histamine H2 receptor antagonist that decreases the production of acid in the stomach.
-It is frequently used to treat stomach problems such ulcerations and for pets with nausea or are prone to vomiting.
+It is frequently used to treat stomach problems such as ulcerations and for pets with nausea or who are prone to vomiting.

-For example, a 10-pound dog would get 2.5 mg to 5 mg total dose or ¼ to ½ of a 10 mg tablet.
-A 20-pound dog would get 5 mg to 10 mg per dose which would be ½ to 1 10 mg tablet.
+For example, a 10-pound dog would get 2.5 mg dose.
+A 20-pound dog would get 5 mg dose.

 Here is more information on how to safely dose and use Famotidine in dogs.